-The perfect body in practice
+The Perfect Body in Practice

-Swimming at a high level requires a lot from your body.
-It needs to be able to work both harmoniously as well as powerfully with a large number of muscles, and as we have seen, there are several ways in which you may prepare them for this task.
+Swimming at a high level requires many muscles to work together harmoniously and powerfully, and as we have seen, there are several ways in which you may prepare them for this task.

 Strength training using weights is one way.
 It’s very important that you have an objective with your strength training, as its main purpose is to prevent injuries.
 Swimmers also need flexible and strong muscles around their shoulders in particular in order to be able to swim long, often and hard.
 Swimmers may also improve their performance by getting stronger.
-But this is where things start to get complicated, as the fact that a muscle is strong doesn’t necessarily mean that the swimmer is able to use it the right way.
-As late as the 10–15 years ago, it was fairly common that swimmers engaged in strength training without any special adaptation to their particular sport.
+But this is where things start to get complicated as the fact that a muscle is strong doesn’t necessarily mean that the swimmer is able to use it the right way.
+As recently as ten to 15 years ago, swimmers did general strength training without any special adaptation to their particular sport.
 Today, swimmers increasingly try to make their exercises mimic the movements they use in the water.

 At adult swimming competitions, it’s obvious that technique is more important than how fit the swimmer is or which body shape he or she has.
-To prepare your body to swim as fast as possible is a complex task.
+Preparing your body to swim as fast as possible is a complex task.
 Since a large body glides through the water with more resistance, the swimmer must be lean for optimal effect.
 At the same time, one’s anthropometrics are hard to alter.

-The broad shoulders of swimmers are mostly due to a naturally suitable bone structure with a large chest and long collarbones, even if proper strength training and stubborn swim training will make the shoulders broader.
-At the same time, broad shoulders won’t take you very far if they’re not flexible enough.
-In fact, then they may rather be a burden.
+Swimmers start with naturally broad shoulders due to good bone structure—a large chest and long collarbones—and proper strength training and stubborn swim training will make the shoulders even broader.
+But without flexibility, broad shoulders won’t take you very far, and might be a burden.

-If you haven’t been fortunate enough to be born with a body designed for swimming, but still want to swim fast, then you need top-notch technical know-how.
-If you for instance happen to have a smaller ratio between your forearm and hand in relation to the total length of your arm, then you need to put in more work when it comes to anchoring your arm at an early stage in order to move your body more efficiently in the water.
+If you weren’t fortunate enough to be born with a body designed for swimming, but still want to swim fast, then you need top-notch technical know-how.
+For example, if you have a smaller ratio between your forearm and hand in relation to the total length of your arm, then you need to put in more work to anchor your arm at an early stage to move your body more efficiently in the water.